Code-Institute-Submissions/how-do-you-do/README.md

 # how-do-you-do
- A place that will help you to find more job opportunities, become better educated, easily travel anywhere in the world, know the global language, improve confidence and date more people ... :wink: ... by  teaching you  English online.
+ A website that will help you to find more job opportunities, become better educated, easily travel anywhere in the world, know the global language, improve confidence and date more people ... :wink: ... by  teaching you  English online.